Iamvivek-gupta/interview/react.md

 > In TypeScript, you’d use interfaces or types for compile-time checking instead.

-# how you will implement componentwillunmount in functional component?
+# how you will implement component will unmount in functional component?
 - In a React functional component, **componentWillUnmount** is implemented using the `useEffect` Hook with a cleanup function.

 > **Interview answer:**